shb8086/automation/README.md

 - `change_passwords.sh`: Script to change users' password based on a file with the format username:password.
 - `generate_user_accounts.sh`: Script to generate and add a user with a securely hashed password to a Linux system.
 - `single_user_config.sh`: Script to create a user account, set up SSH access, and option of granting sudo privileges based on the Linux distribution.
+- `feed_catcher.py`: Script that fetches posts from your desired RSS feeds in the last 24 hours and saves the posts' title to a README.md file.

 ## Usage